mrezabayat/iamsorush/content/posts/linux-commands/index.md

 ## zsh

-If you have Z-shell installed you can access it via
+If you have Z-shell installed, you can access it via

 ```Bash
 zsh